A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy: Discussion

 \subsection{Star formation in the IRAS 22147 region}

-A multi-wavelength analysis of the IRAS 22147 region confirms an on-going star formation associated with \iras{}, as well as with the nearby IRAS 22159+5948 (Section 3).
-Altogether, 26 YSOs have been identified and classified as Class 0, I or II objects using standard color-color diagrams, the OCSVM machine learning algoritm, and the SED modeling.
+A multi-wavelength analysis of the IRAS 22147 region confirms an on-going star formation associated with \iras{}, as well as with the nearby IRAS 22159+5948 (Section \ref{sec:res}).
+Altogether, 26 YSOs have been identified and classified as Class 0, I, or II objects using standard color-color diagrams, the OCSVM machine learning algorithm, and the SED modeling.
 Out of 26 sources, 13 are spatially associated with the CO 1-0 emission at 5.6 kpc and the dust emission seen in Fig. 1.
 Those sources are grouped in two compact clusters (Fig. 6), while the remaining YSOs form a more loosely distributed, foreground group at 2.2 kpc.
-Star formation in the smaller cluster toward IRAS 22159+5948 might have been triggered by the earlier formation of stars near the position of \iras{}, given that 3/4 YSOs there are Class I objects based on the color-color diagrams method w.r.t.
-3/9 objects in the main cluster.
+Star formation in the smaller cluster toward IRAS 22159+5948 might have been triggered by the earlier formation of stars near the position of \iras{}, given that third-fourths of YSOs, there are Class I objects based on the color-color diagrams method with regard to third-ninths of objects in the main cluster.

 The main ambiguity in the interpretation of the IRAS 22147 region was due to early observations in the radio regime, showing a steep radio spectrum typical for supernovae remnants \citep{green1994}.
 However, subsequent measurements at 10.5 GHz\footnote{See a note added in proof in \cite{green1994}} were no longer consistent with the non-thermal emission.
-Subsequent detection of radio recombination lines with \lq The Green Bank Telescope \ion{H}{ii} Region Discovery Survey' \citep{bania2010} and significant infrared emission with WISE \citep{anderson2015} provided strong arguments in favor of the source classification as the \ion{H}{ii} region.
+Subsequent detection of radio recombination lines with the Green Bank Telescope \ion{H}{ii} Region Discovery Survey \citep{bania2010} and significant infrared emission with WISE \citep{anderson2015} provided strong arguments in favor of the source classification as the \ion{H}{ii} region.